CHDKUtil/CHIMP/README.md

 * **reyalp**, CHDK guru, for his cooperation and assistance
 * **Dave Mitchell**, author of [STICK](http://www.zenoshrdlu.com/stick/stick.html), [ASSIST](http://zenoshrdlu.com/assist/assist.html), [WASP](http://www.zenoshrdlu.com/wasp/wasp.html) and [more](http://www.zenoshrdlu.com/kapstuff/zchdkstuff.html), for his invaluable assistance, including sharing parts of STICK code
 * **Phil Harvey**, author of [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/), for his generous assistance

-## SDM

-The author of SDM has been asked to provide the sources according to the terms of its license.
-Since he has so far only provided the sources for SDM 2.1, that's the version CHIMP will be offering to install starting with 0.9.3 and until further notice.

 ## Download